MATCHA-MIT/secsep/README.md

 # Simply press <Enter> to continue
 ```

-To build Scale and Octal manually (not required):
+To build Scale and Octal manually (not necessary):
 ```bash
 # It's OK to see this warning
 # >[WARNING] Running as root is not recommended